Pylons/pyramid/docs/tutorials/wiki2/definingmodels.rst

 We haven't looked at the details of this file yet, but within the ``scripts`` directory of your ``tutorial`` package is a file named ``initializedb.py``.
-Code in this file is executed whenever we run the ``initialize_tutorial_db`` command (as we did in the installation step of this tutorial).
+Code in this file is executed whenever we run the ``initialize_tutorial_db`` command, as we did in the installation step of this tutorial.

 Since we've changed our model, we need to make changes to our ``initializedb.py`` script.
 In particular, we'll replace our import of ``MyModel`` with one of